pcorless/icepdf/icepdf/README.txt

-Welcome to ICEpdf!
+<font color="#000000">Welcome to ICEpdf!

 ICEpdf Documentation

-This release includes the following documentation (located in the /icepdf/docs/ folder):
+This release includes the following documentation:

-ICEpdf Release Notes
+ICEpdf Release Notes (located in the /icepdf/docs/ folder)

 Contains: